Ferrous Fumarate

 What is the recommended dosage of Ferrous Fumarate?

-Does Ferrous Fumarate interact with medications?
+Does Ferrous Fumarate interact with any medications?